Lex Luthor

 Alexander Joseph "Lex" Luthor (/ˈluːθɔːr, -θər/) is a supervillain appearing in American comic books published by DC Comics.
-The character was created by Jerry Siegel and Joe Shuster.
-Lex Luthor originally appeared in Action Comics #23 (cover dated: April 1940).
-He has since endured as the archnemesis of the superhero Superman.
+Created by writer Jerry Siegel and artist Joe Shuster, the character first appeared in Action Comics #23 (April 1940).
+He has since endured as the archenemy of Superman.
+While Superman embodies hope and selflessness, Luthor symbolizes unrestrained ambition and humanity’s belief in the superiority of intellect over superhuman power.